 Although both frameworks are used in cross-platform mobile app development, Flutter and React Native shine in different projects and tasks.
 We compared them in another article: 'React Native vs. Flutter: What Is The Most Popular Framework for Mobile Apps?'.
 Now let's outline where each of them acts best.

-MVP or Application for Start-Up
+MVP or Application for a Startup

 When you decide to build an MVP, both the toolkits can be used relatively safely.
 However, if you already have an application written on React, it is better to start with React Native since some part of the code can be reused.